chomes/dynamagic/README.md

 ```

 For examples on how to use the modules, please view the tests for the correct format and structures of everything.

-## Customising your schema and data

-If you want different fields then what we have set (Hopefully you do, these are just place holders :) ) edit the modules/validation.py file dynamodb_client.py

-### Schemas

-- new_item_schema
-- update_item_schema
-- dynamodb_key_schema

-Please change these to have your key and attributes you want to support.
-I have set the schema to be based on a string that checks if it's an int and also if the string is 10 characters long.
-This is based off of the [schema module](https://pypi.org/project/schema/)

-### Format

-In the validation module you'll see a var called dynamodb_format_mapper
-This is dict of dicts that has the format for how items should be added into the database.
-Please check this to your attributes that you want to support and the correct format based on dynamodb's standard for examples see boto3's put item for attribute formats [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html#DynamoDB.Client.put_item)

 ### Key vars